Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 If you're going downtown Seattle, choose a flat-rate taxi, which will take you to your destination for $40.
 For Bellevue's hotel district, the flat rate is $47.

-Get in a metered cab if your final destination is out of the way and you prefer to be dropped off at the exact destination.
-The flat pickup rate is $2.60, plus $2.70 for every mile and an additional surcharge for gas.
+Get in a metered cab if your final destination is out of the way, and you prefer to be dropped off at the exact destination.
+The flat pickup rate is $2.60, plus $2.70 per mile, plus an additional gas surcharge.

-The driver will charge you $.50 for every waiting minute and another $.50 for an additional passenger.
+The driver will charge you $.50 per minute of wait and $.50 per additional passenger.

 Metered taxis have a three-digit vehicle number and are painted in a single color, while flat-rate taxis have a four-digit number and are painted in two colors.